Proposed PBS dues model offers predictability, increases national production credit

 Both full stations and stations under the Program Differentiation Plan, which was created for stations in overlap markets, will follow the same dues formula under the proposed changes.
 Out of the total pool of dues to PBS, 3.6% would come from PDP stations, an increase from the current 3.1%.

 The model would be implemented with dues increases capped at 8% for most stations and decreases limited to 5%.
-The proposed caps for PDP stations would be a 12% increase and a 6% decrease.
+PDP stations would see an increase of at least 6% and no more than 12%.

 Under the model, the national production funding credit would increase from 60% to 65%.
 Costs for national producing stations are growing amid increased competition from streamers, Ulman said.